“What’s Making Round Holes in My Plant Leaves?”

 (Cool!)

+Leafcutter bees aren’t eating your leaves.
 Rather, they’re cutting circular pieces to use in the nests they’re building for their babies.
 They’ll insert the leaf piece into a hollow tunnel, along with nectar and pollen.
 Then, the mama bee lays an egg and seals it off.
+Her bee nursery is ready to go.

 What plants do leafcutter bees like?

+Almost any plant with broad, thin leaves is fair game.
 In my garden, the leafcutter bees love cutting round holes in the leaves of my lilac bushes and a flower plant called Golden Candles (Thermopsis lupinoides).
-In Colorado, leafcutter bees are often fond of rose bushes too.
+In Colorado, leafcutter bees often are fond of rose bushes too.

 I’ve noticed circles and semi-circles that are dime size, but many of the holes are smaller.